-Novus Therapeutics is a specialty pharmaceutical company focused on developing products for disorders of the ear, nose, and throat ("ENT").
-Unless otherwise indicated, references to the terms "Novus" or the "Company" refer to Novus Therapeutics, Inc.
+Novus Therapeutics, Inc. is a specialty pharmaceutical company focused on developing products for patients with disorders of the ear, nose, and throat ("ENT").
+Unless otherwise indicated, references to the terms "Novus," "our," "us," "we", or the "Company" refer to Novus Therapeutics, Inc.